Impact Assessment Act and Canadian Energy Regulator Act: Amendments

-The Canadian Energy Regulator Act was amended by the Canada–United States–Mexico Agreement Implementation Act which was ratified on April 3, 2020, to replace references within the act to the North American Free Trade Agreement with references to the newer United States–Mexico–Canada Agreement.
+The Canadian Energy Regulator Act was amended by the Canada–United States–Mexico Agreement Implementation Act, which was ratified on April 3, 2020, to replace references within the act to the North American Free Trade Agreement with references to the newer United States–Mexico–Canada Agreement.

 Legal challenges

 Alberta Premier Jason Kenney submitted an appeal with the Alberta Court of Appeal in 2021 alleging that Bill C-69 was an attack on the province's "vital economic interests" and that it has resulted in job loss.
-The lawsuit claims the bill is federal overreach in provincial jurisdictions and has a negative affect on future major oil and gas projects.
+The lawsuit claims the bill is federal overreach in provincial jurisdictions and has a negative effect on future major oil and gas projects.
 On May 10, 2022, the Court of Appeal of Alberta (ABCA) found the Impact Assessment Act and the Canadian Energy Regulator Act, were unconstitutional.

+On October 13, 2023, the Supreme Court of Canada upheld the ABCA's decision in Reference re Impact Assessment Act and ruled "the federal impact assessment scheme is unconstitutional in part."
+The Court found the Impact Assessment Act, 2019 was "not directed at regulating 'effects within federal jurisdiction' as defined in the Act, because these effects do not drive the scheme’s decision-making functions" and that "the defined term “effects within federal jurisdiction” does not align with federal legislative jurisdiction."
+However, sections 81 to 91 of the Act, "which establishe[d] an impact assessment process for projects carried out or financed by federal authorities on federal lands or outside Canada," was found to be constitutional.

+The response of the government to the Supreme Court's decision was seen in the 2024 Budget Implementation Act.
+Amendments to the 2019 IAA were necessary to bring legislation into compliance.
+These received Royal Assent and came into force on 20 June 2024.